City of Chicago Water Certifications / Full Payment Certificates

 - A Copy of the Executed Deed for the intended transaction

 - Title Commitment Schedule A (must have the correct seller and buyer names)

 - Signed Sales Contract (cannot list seller as “OOR” or “Owner of Record” on page one)

-Non-metered Accounts – Most older SFRs and two-flats have non-metered water accounts, billed at a flat rates of $300-$700 every six months.
+Non-metered Accounts – Most older SFRs and two-flats have non-metered water accounts, billed at a flat rates of $200 every month.
 These accounts are billed the flat rate regardless of occupancy or usage, and the rate is based on building/lot sizes, property type, and the fixture count.
 FPCs obtained online are valid for 60 days from the date they are set to a Ready status.

 Metered Accounts – Large Residential, Commercial, and all New Construction have metered accounts, which are billed based on usage, every two months.
 Final meter readings are sometimes required before final water bills are issued.
 FPCs obtained online are valid for 60 days from the last meter reading date.

 Condo Units – An FPC for a condo unit confirms that the association’s water account is in good standing, and no water bill is assessed against the condo unit.
 Paid assessment letters are not required.